authorjapps/simulator/README.md

-# Micro Services REST Simulator
+# Micro Services REST Simulator 1.1.3-SNAPSHOT wip-
 ## How to use the simulator?

 ### During unit testing / feature testing :